 - Drizzle your spag bol with olive oil.
 Good fats + cooked tomatoes = a nutritional powerhouse.
 The fats increase the bioavailability of tomato’s most potent antioxidant – lycopene.

 - Add black pepper to your curries.
 Piperine in black pepper increases the bioavailability of curcumin, the active component in the wonder food turmeric.

 - Add lemon juice to your kale.
 Vitamin C from the lemon makes plant-based iron more absorbable.
 So if you sauté your greens or chuck them into a green smoothie, remember to add a squeeze of citrus.

 - Cook your veggies in coconut oil.
 And add oil to your salads.
-Sarah has been harping on about this for yonks.
+We’ve been harping on about this for yonks.
 Eating fats with veggies increases the absorption of the fat-soluble vitamins A, E, D and K.